Spike Mendelsohn: Prez Obama Burger

 In 2009, Mendelsohn created his "Prez Obama Burger" in honor of President Barack Obama's 2009 inaugural celebration.

-In March 2011, President Obama took five members of his staff out to visit and lunch at Spike's restaurant "Good Stuff Eatery."
+In March 2011, President Obama took five members of his staff out to visit and lunch at Mendelsohn's restaurant "Good Stuff Eatery."
 The group included Office of Management and Budget Director Jack Lew, White House Director of Legislative Affairs Rob Nabors, Deputy Chief of Staff for Policy Nancy DeParle, Vice President Biden's Chief of Staff Bruce Reed, and Gene Sperling, director of the United States National Economic Council.

-Following the Prez Obama Burger, Spike added the "Michelle Melt" to the Good Stuff Eatery menu in collaboration with White House chef Sam Kass to honor the First Lady's frequent visits to the restaurant.
+Following the Prez Obama Burger, Mendelsohn added the "Michelle Melt" to the Good Stuff Eatery menu in collaboration with White House chef Sam Kass to honor the First Lady's frequent visits to the restaurant.

 Activism

-Spike has served as Chair of the Washington, D.C., "D.C.
-Food Policy Council" since his appointment by D.C.
-Mayor Muriel Bowser in February 2015.
-The council's Mission Statement is as follows: "The DC Food Policy Council (DCFPC) will promote food access, food sustainability, and a local food economy in the District."
-Spike also works with the DC Central Kitchen, whose mission is "to use food as a tool to strengthen bodies, empower minds, and build communities."
-Since 2015, Spike has participated in their annual fundraiser, "The Capitol Food Fight."
-Finally, Chef Spike Mendelsohn is a Chef Ambassador for the CARE International Chefs' Table Program, "working with renowned chefs in the fight to end global hunger."
+Mendelsohn has served as chair of the Washington, D.C., "D.C.
+Food Policy Council" since his appointment by mayor Muriel Bowser in February 2015.
+In addition to working with the nonprofit DC Central Kitchen, Mendelsohn has served as a Chef Ambassador for the CARE International Chefs' Table Program.